 Another critical issue to consider will be how trustees ensure claims are handled in a fair, transparent, and timely fashion.

 Having joined Investment Magazine as editor this week I look forward to seeing how the industry attacks this important challenge.

 Please get in touch to share your thoughts on this, or any other issue you care about.
-You can reach me on (02) 9227 5798, [email protected], and @sallymrose.
+You can reach me on (02) 9227 5798, firstname.lastname@example.org, and on Twitter @sallymrose.